-I met with Sue Halkett, Clerk & RFO on 11 May and carried out the year-end audit via an online meeting platform; I would take this opportunity to thank Sue for her co-operation and assistance in delivering the council's internal audit.
+Following discussion with Sue Halkett, Clerk & RFO and by mutual agreement I carried out the audit in a face-to-face meeting on 13 April; I would thank Sue for her co-operation and assistance in delivering the audit.

-In preparation for the audit, I had examined the publicly available information displayed on the council's website including the council's policies, procedures, agendas, minutes, financial and other records.
-Because the legal relaxations concerning meetings were largely removed in May 2021, I particularly reviewed the reversion from virtual to face-to-face meetings to ensure that the council's processes and procedures had been properly re-set.
-I sought evidence to confirm that the previous year's Internal and External Audit reports had been properly reported to and where necessary acted upon by the Council.
+I firstly examined the publicly available information displayed on the council's website including the council's policies, procedures, agendas, minutes, financial and other records.
+I sought evidence that the previous year's Internal and External Audit reports had been properly reported to the Council; they had.

-I also examined the council's arrangements for the management and control of its business in the areas of bookkeeping, due process (ie compliance with the proper practices as set out in the Practitioners' Guide), risk management, budget setting and monitoring, payroll, asset register, bank reconciliations, internal control and year-end procedures and compliance with the requirements for the display of information including the exercise of public rights.

-Where necessary, I requested and was provided with supplementary evidence to enable me to reach a conclusion regarding the enquiries I am required to make as set out in the Annual Internal Audit Report (AIAR) that forms part of the Annual Governance and Accountability Return (AGAR).
-This supplementary information was provided verbally during my discussion with Sue and also emailed answers to the questions raised together with sight of scanned documents including the accounting statements, section 2 of the AGAR.
+I then examined the council's arrangements for the management and control of its business in the areas of bookkeeping, due process (ie compliance with the 'proper practices' as set out in the Practitioners' Guide), risk management, budget setting and monitoring, payroll, asset register, bank reconciliations, internal control and year-end procedures and compliance with the display of information including the exercise of public rights.
+I obtained sufficient information to enable me to reach a conclusion regarding the enquiries I am required to make as set out in the Annual Internal Audit Report (AIAR) that forms part of the council's Annual Governance and Accountability Return (AGAR).